 “As I’m working through all this, I get constant phone calls in regards to a variety of safety matters,” Antigas said.
 “If a hazard report comes through and we determine that the report is an imminent danger to life and health, then we put everything else on hold and set out to investigate.”

 In fulfilling this role, Occupational Health and Safety Specialists normally work full-time in either office or factory settings, and some may work weekends.
 In emergency situations, irregular working hours may be required.
 Additionally, as this work involves safety inspections, the Safety Specialist themselves may be exposed to dangerous conditions.
 Therefore, Occupational Health and Safety Specialists are usually required to wear helmets, gloves and other forms of personal protective equipment to help reduce the risk of injury or illness while conducting assessments or moving about a plant.

 “The day-to-day duties of an Occupational Safety Specialist can be tedious, since we are charged with interpreting national standards to safeguard employees,” Artigas said.
 “However, the role is very rewarding.
 The feeling you get when a hazard has been abated and employees can perform their duties without fear of getting injured, is extremely satisfying.”

-This occupation is a stable career choice because, from 2016 to 2026, the career is projected to grow 8 percent.
+This occupation is a stable career choice because over the next decade, the career is projected to grow 8 percent.
 This growth can be attributed to the pressure on companies to adhere to all myriad health standards and regulations.
 Furthermore, as insurance costs and workers’ compensation claims are on the increase, these professionals are in higher demand.

 Most Occupational Health and Safety Specialists are employed by the government, yet others find employment in manufacturing companies, construction companies, management services, consulting services and hospitals.
 States with the highest level of employment of Occupational Health and Safety Specialists are Texas, California, Ohio, New York and Pennsylvania.